nJStanton1/Wanderers-Nook---Walks/content/routes/lyme-park-dash-km/index.md

 You will come out of the footpath about a hundred metres down from the Main House.
 From here you spend the day exploring the estate, which includes the house, gardens and deer sanctuary.
 The site has free toilets, and a couple different cafes.

-If you want more specifics, here is a link to the National Trust [website for Lyme Park.](https://www.nationaltrust.org.uk/visit/cheshire-greater-manchester/lyme "Takes you out of Wanderers Nook")
+If you want more specifics, here is a link to the National Trust [<ins>website for Lyme Park.</ins>](https://www.nationaltrust.org.uk/visit/cheshire-greater-manchester/lyme)